duckdb/duckdb-web/BUILDING.md

 ## Updating the release calendar

-To update the release calendar, run:
+The release calendar is updated automatically by [CI](.github/workflows/jekyll.yml).
+To manually update the release calendar, run:

 ```bash
 python scripts/get_calendar.py